kordwarshuis/cardgame/instructions/Docs/Communication.md

 # Communication of the cardgame

 ## Why
-Because it won fly by itself
+Because it won't fly by itself

 ## What